 Acadia National Park is a natural Maine masterpiece and one of our favorite places near Deer Isle.
-The rugged coast offers both beautiful views and wildlife diversity, while Acadia National Park boasts the tallest mountain on the United States Atlantic coast.
-Visitors come from all around to experience the beauty of Acadia National Park, whether they want to hike the granite peaks, bike historic carriage roads, or sit back and just enjoy the all-encompassing scenery.
-This year is also a very special time for the Acadia National Park, marking its centennial!
-There are so many things to do in Acadia National Park, but here are just a few of our favorite ways to spend your day!
+The rugged coast offers both beautiful views and wildlife diversity, while the park boasts the tallest mountain on the Atlantic coast.
+Visitors come from all around to hike the granite peaks, to bike miles of historic carriage roads, and to sit back and just enjoy the all-encompassing scenery.
+Spanning from Bar Harbor through Mount Desert Island, be sure to give yourself plenty of time to explore this gorgeous gem of a region.
+There are so many fantastic things to do and beautiful places to see in Acadia National Park, but here are just a few of our favorite ways to spend your day!

 Hiking at Acadia National Park

 A great day at Acadia National Park wouldn’t be complete without some hiking.
 There are a series of trails throughout the park that range in difficulty from very easy to strenuous.
-If you’re taking baby steps into this whole hiking thing, then you might want to start out with some of the very easy options.
+If you’re taking baby steps into this whole hiking thing, then you might want to start out with some of these straightforward options.
 There is the 1-mile Bar Harbor Shore Path with harbor and island views or the 1.4-mile Wonderland Trail through evergreen forests to the rocky ocean shoreline.
-Some uneven ground but mostly level surfaces await on easy trails.
-There is the Bar Island trail which crosses a sand bar to a forested island around low tide, the 4.4-mile Ocean Path from sandy beach to sea cliffs, or the 5.4-mile Schooner Head Trail from town through deciduous forest.
+Some uneven ground but mostly level surfaces await on smooth trails.
+There is the Bar Island trail which crosses a sandbar to a forested island around low tide, the 4.4-mile Ocean Path from sandy beach to sea cliffs, or the 5.4-mile Schooner Head Trail from town through deciduous forest.

 Birding at Acadia National Park